 Finally, the movie shows the athletes taking their places and the competition kicking off, with our character showing all the qualities we desire.
 And if at all possible, on game day we should arrive at the arena well ahead of time so that we can repeat our mental movies in the place itself.

 If you ask me, the keys here are that you see yourselfmodeling the feelingsyou want to feel.
 Let me say that again.
 First, you aren’t just mentally visiting the arena and imagining the pre-game buzz (though you are indeed doing that).
 Importantly, you are seeing yourself walking around there feeling perfectly at home and ready to rumble.
 And second, you are seeing yourself feeling the desired feelings.
 You are not focused on visualizing a physically, outwardly flawless performance.
 You are imagining yourself with the dispositions that make you perform your best.
-To me this is important because (a) that is easier for me to imagine that in detail, and (b) I am not distracted by the sense that I am imagining a lie or brainwashing myself.
+To me this is important because (a) it is easier for me to imagine that in detail, and (b) I am not distracted by the sense that I am imagining a lie or brainwashing myself.
 I really am the master of my own dispositions, they are mine to control—that much is not a lie.

 SNAFU, Not FUBAR